lorycontixd/RaytracingAlgorithm/README.md

 ### Render image
 RaytracingAlgorithm lets you render a photo-realistic image representing a text-defined 3D scene using raytracing.
 This is done thanks to the ```render``` command.

-> ⚠️ Make sure you are in the parent directory!

 > ⚠️ Parameters enclosed in square brackets [] are optional and have an encoded default value.

 From terminal, type: